Fábio Martins

-Fábio Santos Martins (/pt/; born 24 July 1993) is a Portuguese footballer who plays as a winger for Saudi Pro League club Al-Hazem.
+Fábio Santos Martins (/pt/; born 24 July 1993) is a Portuguese professional footballer who plays as a winger.

 He made over 100 appearances and scored over 20 goals in both the Primeira Liga and Segunda Liga, representing four clubs in the former and three in the latter.
 He all but spent his later career in the Saudi Pro League.

 Club career

 Born in Mafamude, Vila Nova de Gaia to Brazilian footballer Niromar (who played several years in Portugal in the same position), Martins spent most of his youth career at FC Porto.
 He played one season with their reserves in the Segunda Liga, his first match in the competition occurring on 12 August 2012 when he featured 86 minutes in a 2–2 away draw against C.D.
 Tondela.

 On 27 August 2013, free agent Martins signed with C.D.
 Aves also in the second division.
 He spent the 2014–15 campaign with S.C.
 Braga B in the same league, scoring a career-best 14 goals to help to a final 21st position (still above the relegation zone); it was with the first team of the latter that he first appeared in the Primeira Liga, coming on as a late substitute in the 2–0 home victory over F.C.
 Arouca on 15 February 2015.

 Martins was loaned to F.C.
 Paços de Ferreira prior to the start of 2015–16.
 After featuring sparingly, he joined G.D.
 Chaves in the same situation, netting six times in the league including once in a 2–2 home draw to Sporting CP after a 30-meter chip that caught Rui Patrício off-guard.

 On 25 October 2017, Martins renewed his contract with Braga until 2022, with the new buyout clause being set at €25 million.
 He contributed five goals from 27 appearances – ten starts – during the season, which qualified for the UEFA Europa League after the fourth-place finish.

 On 22 June 2019, still owned by Braga, Martins moved to newly promoted F.C.
 Famalicão for the upcoming top-flight campaign.
 He was top scorer for the sixth-placed side during his spell, being sent off against Aves and C.S.
 Marítimo.

 Martins was loaned to Al Shabab FC on 25 September 2020, as the Saudi Professional League club was coached by his compatriot Pedro Caixinha.
 A year later, he signed a two-year deal for Al Wahda FC in the UAE Pro League, for €3 million.

 On 23 December 2022, Martins returned to the Saudi top tier with Al-Khaleej FC on a free transfer.
 He scored seven league goals in each of his three seasons, going on total 83 games and nine assists.

 In August 2025, again for free, Martins joined Al-Hazem F.C. of the same country and division.